rishabh3354/formatlab_old_version/README.md

  - Convert large HD videos and movies as well.
  - Convert Video into **25+ supported output formats** in one click
  - Support **10+ Popular Audio** format with bitrate and channel enhancement
+ - Support Drag and Drop files into the app
  - Support Video Quality options to change lossless quality for a video file
  - Support FPS option to decrease frame per second of a video